haraka/Haraka/docs/Outbound.md

 Outbound Configuration Files
 ----------------------------

-### outbound.concurrency\_max
+### outbound.ini

+* `disabled`

+Default: false.
+Allows one to temporarily disable outbound delivery, while still receiving and queuing emails.
+This can be changed while Haraka is running.

+* `concurrency_max`

 Default: 100.
 Specifies the maximum concurrent connections to make.
 Note that if using cluster (multiple CPUs) then this will be multiplied by the number of CPUs that you have.

-### outbound.enable\_tls
+* `enable_tls`

-Default: 0.
-Put a "1" in this file to enable TLS for outbound mail when the remote end is capable of receiving TLS connections.
+Default: false.
+Switch to true to enable TLS for outbound mail when the remote end is capable.

 This uses the same `tls_key.pem` and `tls_cert.pem` files that the `tls` plugin uses.
-See the plugin documentation for information on generating those files.
+See the [tls plugin docs](http://haraka.github.io/manual/plugins/tls.html) for information on generating those files.

+* `ipv6_enabled`

+When this has a "true" value inside (usually a `1`), it defaults to an 'AAAA' lookup first for each MX record, and uses those hosts to send email via.

+* `always_split`

+Default: false.
+By default, Haraka will group message recipients by domain name, so that a message with two recipients at the same domain will get sent in the same SMTP session.
+When `always_split` is enabled, every recipient will get delivered in it's own SMTP session.
+This is useful if one wished to route messages for foo@example.com differently than messages to bar@example.com.

 ### outbound.bounce\_message

 See "Bounce Messages" below for details.

-### outbound.disabled

-Allows you to temporarily disable outbound delivery, while still able to receive and queue emails.
-This can be done while Haraka is running due to how Haraka watches for config file changes.

-### outbound.ipv6_enabled

-When this has a "true" value inside (usually a `1`), it defaults to an 'AAAA' lookup first for each MX record, and uses those hosts to send email via.

 Outbound Mail Hooks
 -------------------